-- 1. Open the findings-config.xml file from the following path on the FocalPoint server: - <i3 root>\products\i3fp\registry\products\j2ee\findings-config.xml - 2.
+- 1. Open the findings-config.xml file from the following path on the FocalPoint server: <i3_root>\products\i3fp\registry\products\j2ee\findings-config.xml - 2.
 Modify the desired configurable parameters.
-For more information regarding these parameters, see the following table. - 3.
+For more information regarding these parameters, see Table 8-2 Configurable parameters in the findings-config.xml file. - 3.
 Run the relevant CLI command as it appears in step 3 of Instance registry or Cluster registry. - 4.
 Restart the Precise for J2EE FocalPoint.